 Graduate, VIC, Aldi

 With so many applicants to choose from, retail companies and FMCGs tend to invest a lot of time in identifying suitable candidates, while giving them an opportunity to shine in interviews, tests, and other assessments.
-As a result, it’s not unusual for the graduate application process to span several weeks, or even months, with candidates expected to complete interviews, group assessments, psychometrics tests, online assessments, and so on.
+As a result, it’s not unusual for the graduate application process to span several weeks, or even months, with candidates expected to complete interviews, group assessments, psychometric tests, online assessments, and so on.
 While some of our insiders felt that the process took a bit too long, almost all agreed that, in the end, it was worth the trouble—a competitive position at a globally recognised retail or FMCG organisation is a terrific way to start your career.

 The interview wasn't the most important part.
 It is more about your overall performance on the day.
 How you interact with everyone and engage in group discussions and situations.
 You don't have to be the smartest person in the room, but you need to be able to work with people and lead people to achieve the task you have been set.